DataTalksClub/mlops-zoomcamp/README.md

 Yes, we haven't automated it.
 You'll get a mail from us eventually, don't worry.

-If you want to make sure you don't miss anythign:
+If you want to make sure you don't miss anything:

 * Register in [our Slack](https://datatalks.club/slack.html) and join the `#course-mlops-zoomcamp` channel
 * Subscribe to [our YouTube channel](https://youtube.com/c/datatalksclub)